Novak Djokovic leaves Australia after court rejects visa challenge - KTVZ

 Tennis star Novak Djokovic has left Australia without contesting the Australian Open after losing a legal challenge against a decision revoking his visa for the second time.

-Djokovic departed on an Emirates flight from Melbourne on Sunday but his ultimate destination is not yet known.
+Djokovic departed on an Emirates flight from Melbourne on Sunday, bound for Dubai.

 In a virtual hearing earlier on Sunday, three Federal Court judges unanimously dismissed Djokovic’s application to overturn the immigration minister’s decision to cancel his visa, but did not publish reasons for the ruling.